tghastly/PYNQ-1/docs/source/overlays/pynq_ip/video.rst

 reversing the order of the pixels and not adding any bias.

-The resulting output order woudl be:
+The resulting output order would be:

 ==== === === === ==